Banish the stigma: you are not bad at math. Math is bad at you.

 - The exchange: greeting and welcoming students

-- The rewind: kids experience success with a quick problem at their level
+- Rewind: kids experience success with a quick problem at their level

-- The practice: students work on low floor, high ceiling problems on white board or chart paper around the room, allowing for movement, collaboration, and exploration of concepts.
+- Practice: students work on low floor, high ceiling problems on white board or chart paper around the room, allowing for movement, collaboration, and exploration of concepts.
 (There is research to support embedding movement into math, and kids that work on a vertical plane retain more! (find and link).

-- The proof: an exit ticket or other check in about the skill, done independently.
+- Proof: an exit ticket or other check in about the skill, done independently.
 (I would like to add students could work in collaborative groups on some problems, and then present the proof to the whole class and reflect).

-- The progress bar: students mark their progress so they can see the growth in their efforts.
+- Progress bar: students mark their progress so they can see the growth in their efforts.
 Brain research supports this kind of monitoring and self assessment.

 The teacher stands at the center of the room, taking in who needs help, support, more challenge, or direction.
 The teacher is active, gathering formative assessment, and supporting students.
 Read what one teacher has to say about using this approach.

 What do students think?
 See what this class has to say (and when have you seen this much laughter and excitement about math?).

 Lastly, three quick tips from a recent Edutopia article on student-centered math class: